cesbit/pyleri/README.md

 Grammar
 -------
 When writing a grammar you should subclass Grammar.
-A Grammar expects at least a `START` property so the parser knowns where to start parsing.
+A Grammar expects at least a `START` property so the parser knows where to start parsing.
 Grammar has some default properties which can be overwritten like `RE_KEYWORDS` and `RE_WHITESPACE`, which are both explained later.
 Grammer also has two methods: `parse()` and `export_js()` which are explained below.

 Grammar.parse()
 ---------------